testsecurityuser123/securitytest/user/pages/03.mvp/_mvp-ux/project-phone-feature.md

 date: '03-09-2016 00:00'
 ---

-One key component to building a meaningful experience online is to understanding the audience it's intended to reach.
-I started this project by developing a brief persona for each of the predefined segments to gain a better understanding of who these people where.
+One of the key components to building a meaningful experience online is understanding the audience it's intended to reach.
+I started this project by developing a brief <a href="mvp/mvp-personas.pdf" target="_blank">persona</a> for each of the predefined segments to gain a better understanding of who these people were.
 Utilizing this work, I then designed a series of wireframes to plan the architecture and content flow for the site.